appstefan/HighlightSwift/README.md

 ## Contents

 #### `Highlight`
-Convert a plain `String` of code into a highlighted `AttributedString`
+Converts a `String` of code into a highlighted `AttributedString`
 * 🔍 Automatic language detection
 * 📚 Support for 36 common languages
 * 🎨 Choose from 30 snazzy color styles
 * 🧰 Powered by [highlight.js](https://github.com/highlightjs/highlight.js) and `JavaScriptCore`

 #### `CodeText`
+Drop-in replacement for a `Text` view with syntax highlighting
+* ⬜️ Clear background by default
+* 🌗 Color style syncs with Dark Mode
+* 🔠 Based on `Text`, so modifiers like `.font()` work

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/appstefan/HighlightSwift/assets/6455394/f8ec4cf4-80bd-49de-9ba4-f67effc4a9e4">